 Hyperliquid Explained

-Hyperliquid is a purpose-built Layer-1 blockchain designed for high-performance trading.
-Unlike protocols that bolt an order book onto a general-purpose chain, Hyperliquid's entire stack — consensus, execution, and order matching — is optimized for sub-second trade finality with fully on-chain order book transparency.
+Hyperliquid is a purpose-built Layer-1 blockchain engineered for high-performance trading.
+Unlike protocols that bolt an order book onto a general-purpose chain, Hyperliquid's entire stack — consensus (HyperBFT), execution, and order matching — runs on its own L1.
+Every order, cancellation, and fill is recorded on-chain with sub-second finality, making it the most transparent perpetual exchange in DeFi.
+The HLP vault lets anyone become the market-maker.

 HyperBFT Consensus Flow

-Watch how orders flow through HyperBFT: traders submit orders, the leader validator proposes a block, validators vote, and finality is reached in under a second.
-Pipelined commits allow the next block to begin before the previous one fully finalizes.
+Watch orders flow through HyperBFT: traders submit orders, the leader proposes a block, validators vote, and finality is reached in under a second.
+Pipelined commits allow the next block to start before the previous one fully finalizes.

 Key Concepts